 As a member you will be entitled to borrow, free of charge, books, DVDs, CDs etc from the Médiathèque at the Allliance Française.

-You may join or renew your subscription using this form.
-Please click here to download the form as a WORD document.
+You may join or renew your subscription using this form. subscription-proforma17-to-18 Click to download.

 The branch sponsors the Glasgow schools visit to the European Parliament in Strasbourg for the Euroscola youth debate.

 Russell House, 81 Hyndland Road, Glasgow G12 9JE